 In order to include the case study of Charleston's Upper King Street in the discussion of downtown revitalization and historic preservation through traffic calming methods, this thesis includes a comparison of one-way to two-way streets as commercial corridors and a report on the history and practice of such conversions.
 Following these informational chapters, this thesis presents a detailed history of Upper King Street from 1950 to 1990, including major economic, transportation and preservation actions.
 While the project is generally considered a success, no previous statistical analysis has been available to validate this conclusion.
 Included in this thesis is an analysis of business type, vacancy rates, and a regression model of real estate prices for proving the significance of the conversion on property values.
 This analysis reveals that the 1994 one-way to two-way conversion was significant in contributing to the enhancement of the property values of properties on King Street.

 Beyond, an increase in property values, the one-way to two-way conversion of Upper King Street, generated a new interest in the commercial properties along the street, increased pedestrian activity of the area because of increased safety and general attractiveness, and has acted as catalyst in the further preservation of the storefronts lining Charleston's most recognizable street.

 Baco, Meagan, "One-Way to Two-Way Street Conversions as a Preservation and Downtown Revitalization Tool: The Case Study of Upper King Street, Charleston, South Carolina" (2009).
 All Theses.
-Paper 595.
+595.